plone/plone.recipe.zope2instance/README.txt

 http-address
   Give a port for the HTTP server.
 Defaults to 8080.

+client-home
+  Sets the clienthome for the generated instance.
+  Defaults to ${buildout:directory}/var/<name of the section>.

 var
   Used to configure the base directory for all things going into var.
   Defaults to ${buildout:directory}/var.